 The Ocean at the End of the Lane is most definitely a Neil Gaiman book.
-It also feels like a Pratchett book - a bit less humor and a bit more beauty in its sentences.
+It’s also like a Pratchett book - a bit less humor and a bit more beauty in its sentences.

 It plays on myths and real life.
 And on childhood - it’s not a coming-of-age story, it’s a story about childhood with all its dangers: parents, siblings, friends and nannies who are really daemons from another world.
 Well, at least another part of the world.